GenoML/old_genoml_site/docs/usage.md

 ### Phenotypes (required)
 A basic three column tab delimited file as per PLINK specifications with the column headers FID, IID and PHENO corresponding to samples in the genotype data.
 In general, there should be no missing data.
 Please code discrete phenotypes as 1/2, with 2 as a case and 1 as a control.
-Continuos phenotypes should be relatively normally distributed if possible.
+Continuous phenotypes should be relatively normally distributed if possible.
 File suffix should be ".pheno".

 ### Covariates (optional)